RoboJackets/software-training-old/Syllabus.md

 8 | Path Planning | rosbag | Iterators, Algorithms

 ## Project Schedule

+Each week will culminate in a programming project that uses the tools and techniques covered.
+The projects build on each other to produce the complete software stack needed to get a custom robot to execute a challenge game.

 Week | Title | Description
 --- | --- | ---